kestry/GoodDayFishing/README.md

 ##Adjustable values:
-The spawn rate and world size are adjustable within the source code.
+Among everything else, the spawn rate and world size are adjustable within the source code.

 ##References: